 Bob Bruner is the eighth dean of the Darden Graduate School of Business Administration.
 A faculty member since 1982 and winner of leading teaching awards at the University of Virginia and within the Commonwealth of Virginia, he teaches and conducts research in finance and management.

 Bruner is a leader of innovations in management education at Darden and globally.
 He has guided two curriculum design efforts at Darden in which he promoted Darden’s hallmark approach: instruction integrated across fields, an enterprise point of view of the leader and general manager, and high-engagement discussion.
 He has taught students in MBA, executive MBA, and doctoral programs at Darden and as a visiting professor at business schools internationally.
-He has instructed practitioners in executive education courses around the world and is the author and co-author of Case Studies in Finance, now in its sixth edition.
+He has instructed practitioners in executive education courses around the world and is the author and co-author of Case Studies in Finance, now in its seventh edition.

 Bruner has actively advanced Darden and the field of management education in new frontiers such as entrepreneurship, innovation, globalization and diversity.
 Before his appointment as dean in August 2005, Bruner served as the founding Executive Director of Darden’s Batten Institute, which focuses on entrepreneurship and innovation.
 There, he expanded Darden’s Business Incubator, established a Fellows Program, promoted research, and encouraged the creation of new courses, including his “Patents and Corporate Valuation” course.
 From 2007 to 2009, Bruner served as member of the Board of Directors of the Graduate Management Admission Council, which administers the GMAT entrance exam for business schools.
 And from 2009 to 2011, he chaired the Board of the Consortium for Graduate Study in Management, an alliance of 15 leading American business schools and over 100 top corporations in the United States that aims to enhance diversity in business education and leadership.